tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 * Add the RHEL 8 disk image

-     Get the qcow2 image for RHEL 8, a valid subscription is required but trial subscription are available, from [https://access.redhat.com/downloads/](https://access.redhat.com/downloads/), click on Red Hat Enterprise Linux 8 and download Red Hat Enterprise Linux 8.x KVM Guest Image.
+     Get the qcow2 image for RHEL 8.
+A valid subscription is required but trial subscription are available free of charge.
+Go to [https://access.redhat.com/downloads/](https://access.redhat.com/downloads/), click on Red Hat Enterprise Linux, select version 8.6 and download Red Hat Enterprise Linux 8.6 KVM Guest Image.

+     RHEL 9 is not yet supported as the OS in the provisioning host for a baremetal IPI install.

      Keep in mind that the RHEL image is more than 700MB in size so a fast Internet connection is recommended.

      Copy the image to **Terraform/libvirt/rhel8.qcow2**.
 This is the default location and name that the terraform template uses to locate the file, if the file is in a different location or has a different name, update the variable **rhel8_image_location** by defining the variable in the command line.
 ```
-$ cp /home/user1/Downloads/rhel-8.5-x86_64-kvm.qcow2 Terraform/libvirt/rhel8.qcow2
+$ cp /home/user1/Downloads/rhel-baseos-8.6-x86_64-kvm.qcow2 Terraform/libvirt/rhel8.qcow2
 ```

-* If this is a fresh deployment, delete any previous **terraform.tfstate** file that may be laying around from previous attempts.

 * Use a command like the following to deploy the infrastructure.
 ```